clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 <!--This will be an alert warning box on the IDM.gov webpage.-->
 {% include alert-warning.html heading = "Do Not Import These Certificates into a Trust Store before Analysis!" content="This certificate data is made available for analysis purposes.
 The certificates from these files should not be imported into a Trust Store prior to analysis to determine applicable trust relationships." %}

-### 1. All CA Certificates in One File
+**1. All CA Certificates in One File (_CACertificatesValidatingToCommonPolicy.p7b_)**

-CACertificatesValidatingToCommonPolicy.p7b contains all certificates retrieved by the FPKI Crawler.
+The _CACertificatesValidatingToCommonPolicy.p7b_ contains all certificates retrieved by the FPKI Crawler.
 This file allows you to easily sort the certificates by expiration date, issuer or subject.

-### 2. All CA Certificates Broken Down into Eight Files
+**2. All CA Certificates Broken Down into Eight Files**

 The certificates found in the files ‘CACertificatesValidatingToCommonPolicy_1.p7b’ through ‘CACertificatesValidatingToCommonPolicy_8.p7b’ contain all of the CA certificates found by the Crawler, broken evenly into eight files to simplify analysis.

-### 3. Certificate Files by Groups
+3. Certificate Files by Groups

 The CA certificates are partitioned into types and categories as defined in the Certificate Grouping section.
 For each of these groups, all CA certificates are organized into a single PKCS#7 file.
 In addition, another PKCS#7 file is generated containing all of the CA certificates plus all additional certificates required for path validation to COMMON.